The Sprint User Testing Presentation

-The sprint presentation is a powerpoint presentation 15-20 minutes long + 5-10 minutes of Q&A. The goal of the presentation is to brief the audience about your Sprint.
-The audience is your classmates and the faculty: in other words, we are not pretending to be somebody that we are not.
-We are people genuinely interested in your digital innovation and what you learned through your Sprint.
+The sprint presentation is 15 minutes long + 5 minutes of Q&A. The goal of the presentation is to brief the audience about your user testing activities, with a focus on results.
+The audience is your classmates and the faculty: we are genuinely interested in your digital innovation and what you learned through your research.

-Be authentic in your storytelling.
+Overall, be authentic in your storytelling.
 Do not portray something as a great success if it was not.
-Tell us a good story and what you have learned about the process of digital innovation.
 Maybe you still believe that the fundamental idea is good even if the particular way you chose to implement it was not fully successful.
-Would you recommend to do another sprint?
-If so, why and how?
+Tell us so.

 We look forward to your presentations!